Protesters torch mayor’s home in Derna as grief turns to anger over devastating flood

 Officials acknowledge that a contract to repair the dams after 2007 was never completed, blaming insecurity in the area.
 Libya has been torn apart by warring fiefdoms of militias for more than a decade since Muammar Gaddafi was toppled and killed in 2011.

-Over the weekend Libya’s general prosecutor, al-Sediq al-Sour, opened an investigation into the collapse of the two dams, which were built in the 1970s.
+Over the weekend, Libya’s general prosecutor, al-Sediq al-Sour, opened an investigation into the collapse of the two dams, which were built in the 1970s.

-The probe will also look into the allocation of $2m maintenance funds in 2012 and 2013 despite the repairs having not been completed.
-But is unclear how this investigation will proceed as the country is split between two rival administrations, who are backed by different armed factions and international actors.
+The probe will also look into the allocation of $2m (£1.6m) in maintenance funding in 2012 and 2013 despite the repairs not having been completed.
+But it is unclear how this investigation will proceed, as the country is split between two rival administrations, who are backed by different armed factions and international actors.

-Over the years Derna has been in the hands of groups including the Islamic State and Al-Qaeda.
+Over the years, Derna has been in the hands of groups including the Islamic State and al-Qaeda.
 Since 2019 it has been controlled by the Libyan National Army, which holds sway in the east.

-Aid workers, who themselves have lost family members in the flooding, told The Independent tensions were mounting in the Mediterranean town, a quarter of which had been washed out to sea when dams collapsed in the unprecedented storm.
+Aid workers who themselves have lost family members in the flooding told The Independent that tensions are mounting in the Mediterranean town, a quarter of which was washed out to sea when the dams collapsed in the unprecedented storm.

-One of the biggest concerns was now the spread of deadly diseases as thousands of dead bodies were still trapped under the sodden rubble “poisoning” the area.
+One of the biggest concerns is now the spread of deadly diseases, as thousands of dead bodies are still trapped under the sodden rubble, “poisoning” the area.

-“At least 45 districts of the city have been destroyed, making delivery of aid incredibly difficult,” said Norhan Al-Tshani, a field officer for Danish humanitarian charity Dan Church Aid.
-Mrs Al-Tshani alone lost 45 family members - 10 of which were close relatives - and 20 neighbours in the tragedy.
+“At least 45 districts of the city have been destroyed, making delivery of aid incredibly difficult,” said Norhan al-Tshani, a field officer for Danish humanitarian charity Dan Church Aid.
+Ms al-Tshani alone lost 45 family members – 10 of whom were close relatives – and 20 neighbours in the tragedy.

 “The smell is terrible.
-The biggest problem is the people who are trapped under the rubble, it has been 10 days, and it is awful.
-There is a high risk of disease spreading, some children are already sick,” she said.
+The biggest problem is the people who are trapped under the rubble – it has been 10 days, and it is awful.
+There is a high risk of disease spreading.
+Some children are already sick,” she said.

-Even before the storm, she added, Derna lacked steady access to clean drinking water because of years of conflict which has ravaged the area.
+Even before the storm, she added, Derna lacked reliable access to clean drinking water, a result of the conflict that has ravaged the area for years.

-“With homes, hospitals and schools destroyed people are also thinking about the future.
+“With homes, hospitals and schools destroyed, people are also thinking about the future.
 It’s a catastrophe,” she said.

-Mrs Al-Tshani’s own brother Faris, 30, was killed in the flooding and was live on Facebook shortly before died.
-He filmed himself on his mobile reciting Muslim prayers to the camera before the live feed was cut, and his body was later found.
+Ms Al-Tshani’s own brother, Faris, aged 30, was killed in the flooding and was live on Facebook shortly before died.
+He filmed himself on his mobile phone reciting Muslim prayers to the camera before the live feed was cut.
+Later, his body was found.

 The wife and three children of her other brother, who were visiting relatives in Derna when the storm struck, were also killed in the disaster.
 The youngest child was just four years old.